digitalDynamo0923/digitalDynamo0923/README.md

 [![](./header_.png)](#)

-> <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.</b>\
+> <b>I'm a Senior Full Stack Web & Blockchain Engineer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
+I have a great experience in Javascript, Typescript, React, Next, Node, Express, Microservices and Blockchain Technologies including Bitcoin, Ethereum, Binance and Smart contract.</b>\
 > Want to discuss something?
 You can reach out to me on discord at <b>Dwanzil#8489</b>.

 ## 🛠️ Tech Stack: